OpenMS/Tutorials/README.md

 Handouts and workflows as used in the tutorial session during user meetings.

 Build handout:
-- compile PDF from `./Handout/handout.tex` using XeLatex
+- compile PDF from `Handout/handout.tex` using XeLatex with `Handout` as working directory:
+  `cd Handout && xelatex handout.tex`

 Note: